This deliciously cheesy mushroom casserole is wonderfully flavored with onions, thyme, and melted gruyere.

 Since the mushrooms are not very colorful, it's nice to have a colorful veggie as a side, such as steamed broccoli or tomato salad.

-Once the leftovers are cool, transfer them with a slotted spoon to an airtight container.
-Keep them in the fridge for up to 4 days.
+Once the leftovers are cool, transfer them with a slotted spoon to an airtight container and keep them in the fridge for up to 4 days.
 Reheat them in the microwave at 50% power.

 Recipe Card